 There may be some other characteristics we haven't mentioned like the twistiness or straightness of the branch, the round/oblong shape of the fruit, the thickness/thinness of the skin, the protective coat on the branches, etc.

 Ah and if you have a chance to compare the seeds, the much-bigger seeds are more likely the yellow-skin variety.
 The other ones have very small seeds.
-With that said, have fun & keep on exploring!
+Also, on one last note, dragon fruit seeds don't get broken down by human digestive system.
+With that said, have fun growing & keep on exploring!

 Some red varieties: